digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 personal data about yourself.
 You must therefore review the terms and conditions carefully and assess whether you accept these before you start using Digipost.
-If you have any questions about the terms and conditions, we recommend that you contact Norway Post by email at [kundeservice@digipost.no](mailto:kundeservice@digipost.no), and await Norway Post’s response before accepting the terms and conditions and using Digipost.
+If you have any questions about the terms and conditions, we recommend that you contact Posten Bring by email at [kundeservice@digipost.no](mailto:kundeservice@digipost.no), and await Posten Bring’s response before accepting the terms and conditions and using Digipost.

-Below are the terms and conditions governing the use of Digipost (“Terms”), a service provided by Posten Norge AS (“Norway Post”), co. reg. no. 984 661 185.
+Below are the terms and conditions governing the use of Digipost (“Terms”), a service provided by Posten Bring AS, co. reg. no. 984 661 185.
 The Terms are regarded as read, understood and accepted by the natural person who will use Digipost (“the User”) by the User checking “I accept the Digipost terms”, clicking on the button marked “Register me for Digipost” and using